yoichi0615/nest-ddd/README.md

 ## Outline

-This repository is a sample project designed to learn the basics of NestJS and DDD.
+This repository is a project designed to learn the basics of NestJS and DDD.
 Based on onion architecture.

 ## Architecture overview